blackducksoftware/detect-ado/overview.md

 ## Documentation ##

-Instructions and examples for the Azure Pluging are available on our [Documentation Portal - Detect Azure Plugin](https://documentation.blackduck.com/bundle/detect/page/integrations/azureplugin/azure.html)
+Instructions and examples for the Azure Plugin are available on our [Documentation Portal - Detect Azure Plugin](https://documentation.blackduck.com/bundle/detect/page/integrations/azureplugin/azure.html)

 For information on the full capabilities of Detect visit our [Documentation Portal](https://documentation.blackduck.com/bundle/detect/page/introduction.html)